-RankBrain (2016)
+RANKBRAIN (2016)

-Confirmed in October 2015 and introduced gradually, RankBrain is now considered equal to links and content in priority for rankings, facilitating the return of better SERPs and increasing the search engines LSI capabilities.
+Confirmed in October 2015 and introduced gradually, RankBrain is now considered equal to links and content in priority for rankings, facilitating the return of better SERPs.

-Panda/Phantom (2016)
+PANDA/PHANTOM (2016)

 Alongside Panda's assimilation into the core algorithm, there have been a number of unconfirmed fluctuations indicating a phantom update as well as the continuing reverberations of RankBrain.